-- To reduce stress it is critical to lead by example. - Establish a work-rest schedule for yourself and follow it. - Get off your feet during breaks. - Provide a rest area for yourself with fluids and food and protection from news media and onlookers. - Get a minimum of 4 hours of sleep during each 24 hour period.
+- To reduce stress it is critical to lead by example. - Establish a work-rest schedule for yourself and follow it. - Get off your feet during breaks. - Provide a rest area for yourself with fluids and food and protection from news media and onlookers. - Provide a minimum of 4 hours of sleep during each 24 hour period.

-Disasters and other high stress situations require special measures for leaders to manage their own stress.
+The magnitude of death and destruction in this event require special measures for leaders to deal with their own stress.

-- If possible, return home for food and sleep. - Drink and eat on a regular schedule - take every opportunity to assure that you are hydrated. - Drink BEFORE you are thirsty. - Avoid all beverages containing alcohol. - Avoid smoking. - Caffeine is the only safe stimulant but do not forget that it can jangle nerves and dehydrate you. - In a time of terrible demand, moderation is still a virtue. - When you notice that others are stressed assume that you are stressed. - Identify a trusted co-worker who can evaluate your level of effectiveness and consult with them on a daily basis. - Provide a similar service to a co-worker who trusts you. - Communicate clearly in an optimistic manner but be sure to identify mistakes clearly for yourself and others and correct them. - Compliments can serve as powerful motivators and stress moderators.
+- If possible, return home for food and sleep. - Drink and eat on a regular schedule take every opportunity to assure that you are hydrated. - Drink BEFORE you are thirsty. - Avoid all beverages containing alcohol. - Avoid smoking. - Caffeine is the only safe stimulant but do not forget that it can jangle nerves and dehydrate you. - In a time of terrible demand, moderation is still a virtue. - When you notice that others are stressed assume that you are stressed. - Identify a trusted co-worker who can evaluate your level of effectiveness and consult with them on a daily basis. - Provide a similar service to a co-worker who trusts you. - Communicate clearly in an optimistic manner but be sure to identify mistakes clearly for yourself and others and correct them. - Compliments can serve as powerful motivators and stress moderators.